Roads and freeways in metropolitan Phoenix: Northern Parkway

 The Northern Parkway is a controlled-access parkway in Glendale, near Luke AFB.
-Beginning at an interchange with Loop 303, it follows the Butler Drive alignment (half a mile south of Olive Avenue) for about four miles until turning southeast to align with Northern Avenue right before its current terminus at Dysart Road.
+Beginning at an interchange with Loop 303, it follows the Butler Drive alignment (half a mile south of Olive Avenue) for about four miles until turning southeast to align with Northern Avenue right before an interchange at Dysart Road.
+Its eastern terminus is currently at El Mirage Road, with a planned eastern terminus at US-60/Grand Avenue.
 It is intended to relieve heavy traffic on Northern Avenue, some being contributed by the nearby military base.

-Phase II plans for construction of the route between Dysart Road and Loop 101, including multiple grade-separated intersections, with a completely controlled-access interchange where it will meet with Loop 101.
-Construction is projected to start in 2015 or 2016.
-Phase III, which will run from Loop 101 to US 60, is currently unfunded with no construction dates set.
+Phase III plans for construction of the route between the Agua Fria River and Loop 101, including multiple at-grade intersections, with a diverging-diamond interchange (DDI) where it will meet with Loop 101.
+Construction is projected to start in late 2025.
+Phase IV, which will run from Loop 101 to US 60, is currently unfunded with no construction dates set.

 Cancelled and former highways

 State Route 50

 SR 50, the Paradise Parkway, was part of Proposition 300 in 1985 as State Route 317.
 On December 18, 1987, SR 317 was renumbered SR 50.
+SR 50 was planned to go from the Loop 101 in Glendale to the other side of the loop in Scottsdale, following a path along Camelback Road.
 SR 50 was removed from the system on December 15, 1994, when then governor Fife Symington made some funding cuts that included removal of the Paradise Parkway and Estrella Freeway from the system entirely.
 (The Estrella Freeway was re-added to the system when Proposition 400 was passed ten years later in 2004.)
-Route 50 will not be re-added to the system, because in February 1996 the ADOT auctioned off all the right-of-way it had purchased for the freeway, which was to be located between Loop 101 and Route 51 in the Central Valley.
+Route 50 will not be re-added to the system, because in February 1996 the ADOT auctioned off all the right-of-way it had purchased for the freeway, which was to be located between Agua Fria Freeway and Route 51 in the Central Valley.
 A similar, though not identical path with high capacity lanes is being taken by the modern Northern Parkway (Arizona) which is being funded by Maricopa County and the associated cities adjoining the roadway.